rmarting/fis-demo/README.md

 This demo has the following components deployed:

-* Camel AMQ Routes: Some samples to manage different queues availables in a A-MQ service running in the platform.
+* Camel AMQ Routes: Some samples to manage different queues from an A-MQ broker running in the platform.
 * Camel SOAP Web Services: Exposed a SOAP Web Services using Apache Camel CXF component
 * Camel REST Web Services: Exposed a REST Web Services using Apache Camel CXF-RS component
-* Camel EIP Routes: Some samples using some EIP to integrate data from different resources (queues, web services, files, ...)
+* Camel EIP Routes: Some samples using some EIP to integrate data from different resources (queues, web services, files, databases, ...)

 Also this project includes some topics about Continuous Integration and Continuous Delivery pipeline using the OpenShift capabilities about them.

-The project will be covered using two different namespaces working in a OpenShift plataform:
+The project will be covered using two different namespaces working in a OpenShift platform:

 * cicd: Namespace to manage the different CI/CD tools used.
 * fis: Namespace to deploy the integration services developed in this demo.